-- (a) Represents the weighted-average stated interest rate, as applicable. - (b) Represents the applicable amount of debt divided by LQA consolidated Adjusted EBITDA.
-See the "Net Debt to Last Quarter Annualized Adjusted EBITDA Calculation" in the Appendix. - (c) The Senior Secured Notes, 2009-1, Class A-2 principal amortizes over a period ending in August 2029. - (d) If the respective series of such debt is not paid in full on or prior to an applicable anticipated repayment date, then the Excess Cash Flow (as defined in the indenture) of the issuers of such notes will be used to repay principal of the applicable series, and additional interest (of an additional approximately 5% per annum) will accrue on the respective series.
+Represents the weighted-average stated interest rate, as applicable.
+Represents the applicable amount of debt divided by LQA consolidated Adjusted EBITDA.
+See the "Net Debt to Last Quarter Annualized Adjusted EBITDA Calculation" in the Appendix.
+The Senior Secured Notes, 2009-1, Class A-2 principal amortizes over a period ending in August 2029.
+If the respective series of such debt is not paid in full on or prior to an applicable anticipated repayment date, then the Excess Cash Flow (as defined in the indenture) of the issuers of such notes will be used to repay principal of the applicable series, and additional interest (of an additional approximately 5% per annum) will accrue on the respective series.
 The Senior Secured Tower Revenue Notes, 2015-2 and 2018-2 have anticipated repayment dates in 2025 and 2028, respectively.
-Notes are prepayable at par if voluntarily repaid within eighteen months of maturity; earlier prepayment may require additional consideration. - (e) As of March 31, 2022, the undrawn availability under the \$5.0 billion 2016 Revolver was \$4.1 billion. - (f) As of March 31, 2022, the Company had \$958 million available for issuance under the \$2.0 billion unsecured commercial paper program ("CP Program").
-The maturities of the Commercial Paper Notes, when outstanding, may vary but may not exceed 397 days from the date of issue. - (g) Market capitalization calculated based on \$184.60 closing price and 433 million shares outstanding as of March 31, 2022. - (h) Represents the sum of net debt and market capitalization.
+Notes are prepayable at par if voluntarily repaid within eighteen months of maturity; earlier prepayment may require additional consideration.
+As of March 31, 2022, the undrawn availability under the \$5.0 billion 2016 Revolver was \$4.1 billion.
+As of March 31, 2022, the Company had \$958 million available for issuance under the \$2.0 billion unsecured commercial paper program ("CP Program").
+The maturities of the Commercial Paper Notes, when outstanding, may vary but may not exceed 397 days from the date of issue.
+Market canticalization calculated based on \$18.4 60 locings price and 433 million shares outstanding as of March 31, 2022 (c) (d) (e)